Shansu Tools Guides

 TDEE Calorie Calculator Guide

-Use this guide to turn TDEE estimates into practical maintenance, weight loss, or weight gain calorie targets.
-It is designed for users searching terms like "maintenance calories", "cut calories", "bulk calories", and "how to choose activity level in a TDEE calculator".
+Use this guide to turn TDEE estimates into practical maintenance calories, cutting calories, or lean-gain calorie targets.
+It is designed for users searching terms like "maintenance calories", "daily maintenance calorie calculator", "tdee calculator cutting", "cut calories", and "how to choose activity level in a TDEE calculator".

 Open TDEE Calculator